LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 .. literalinclude:: /downloads/complex_custom_objects/custom_path.py
    :language: python
-   :emphasize-lines: 20, 37, 42-43, 51, 54-55
+   :emphasize-lines: 35, 40-41, 49, 52-53

 ..
 Note::
    To run this example, you'll need to have the *matplotlib* and *scipy* Python modules installed.

 This example contains all the ingredients described above.
-The parent class is initialized with the two mandatory arguments, then the :py:`condition` argument is parsed with :meth:`~crappy.blocks.generator_path.meta_path.Path.parse_condition`.
+The parent class is initialized, then the :py:`condition` argument is parsed with :meth:`~crappy.blocks.generator_path.meta_path.Path.parse_condition`.
 In :meth:`~crappy.blocks.generator_path.meta_path.Path.get_cmd`, the given condition is checked based on the latest received data from upstream Blocks,